 We have lots of classes available to try to fit in with your busy lives.
 We can often get you started in a class within the week but remember if we find you a slot it is best to pay straight away to secure the place.

 Classes run on Tuesday and Wednesday at 5:30pm and at 7pm.
-To enquire about availability please send us a message.
+To enquire about availability please register your interest in the contact form.

 Your place is not booked until payment is made.
 We receive many inquiries so it is best to book and pay if we find you a place.

 Places can’t be held without payment.